LFKoning/knowledge-sharing/azureml/azureml_faq.md

 Core features:

-- Executable on a time schedule or when data changes.
+- Pipelines can be run on a time schedule or when input data changes.
-- Can include one or multiple steps.
+- Pipelines can include one or more steps.
-- Steps can be executed in parallel on different compute targets.
+- Steps can be executed on different compute targets.
+- Steps can use different programming languages (R / Python).
+- Steps can use different frameworks (scikit-learn / TensorFlow / Spark / DataBricks)
 - Steps can easily pass data between them.

 ### 5.2 How do I create a Pipeline?